-Although CoEd manages all funds once they are in the bank, school principals do receive training in the administration of the revolving fund at the local level-collecting the fees from families and making the deposits into a local bank.
-Thanks to this training, school administrators can be empowered to manage the fee collection step of the process, and if they are unable to collect 100% of the fees, the renewal can simply be delayed until enough funds have accumulated.
+Although CoEd manages all funds once they are in the bank, school principals do receive training in the administration of the revolving fund at the local level-making sure that families have the knowledge they need to deposit their children's fees into a local bank.
+Thanks to this training, school administrators can be empowered to oversee the fee collection step of the process, and if 100% of the fees are not deposited, the renewal can simply be delayed until enough funds have accumulated.

 Both host and international Rotary clubs agree that allowing CoEd to serve as the project "bank" is the safest, cheapest, and most transparent way to maintain and guarantee the revolving fund.
 This revolving fund system has been functioning effectively in hundreds of Guatemalan communities for 20 years and has allowed 188 communities to replace their books at least once since 1996.
-It is a time-proven model and has been featured at a number of Rotary International conventions (Chicago, Salt Lake City, L.A., and Montreal).
+It is a time-proven model and has been featured at a number of Rotary International conventions (Chicago, Salt Lake City, L.A., Montreal, Lisbon, and Atlanta).